rhyscmyq/rhyscmyq.github.io/content/project/deepfund/index.md

   - Agent
 ---

 We evaluate the trading capability of LLM across various financial markets given a unified environment.
-The LLM shall ingest external information, drive a multi-agent system, and make trading decisions.
-The LLM performance will be presented in a trading arena view across various dimensions.

 more